mkraenz/blog/posts/serverless-mailchimp-clone/subscribe-endpoint/sls-mailchimp-clone.subscribe.md

 ## Closing

 That's it for now.
 I hope you enjoyed this post.
-If you have any questions or comments, please leave them below.
+If you have any questions, comments, or suggestions, please leave them below.
 For more AWS content, join my Twitch Live Coding streams at [TypeScriptTeatime](https://www.twitch.tv/typescriptteatime).
 Looking forward to see you!

 ## References